How to Find Your Work History (For Free)

 That becomes your base resume.
 Think of this as a resume template you can iterate on, creating multiple versions tailored to various roles.

 After analyzing the keywords and requirements mentioned in the job posting, Teal's AI helps users optimize their resume content accordingly.
-This customization allows individuals to highlight relevant skills, experiences, and achievements that align with each job they apply for.
+This customization allows individuals to highlight relevant skills, experiences, and bullets that align with each job they apply for.

 match the keywords within the job description to your resume